segmentio/analytics-edge/README.md

 # Segment Edge SDK

-This is an official Segment Edge SDK monorepo.
+This is the official Segment Edge SDK monorepo.

 With Segment Edge SDK, built on Cloudflare Workers, developers can collect high-quality first-party data and use Segment Edge SDK to access realtime user profiles and state, to deliver personalized app experiences without managing a ton of infrastructure.
 Want to know more?
 Check out the blog post! https://segment.com/blog/twilio-segment-edge-sdk/